-For BHP, tragically in the 2017 financial year one of our colleagues, Rudy Ortiz Martinez, was killed during planned maintenance work at Escondida in Chile.
-Then in August this year, Daniel Springer died following an incident at the Goonyella Riverside mine in Queensland.
+For BHP, tragically, in the 2017 financial year one of our colleagues, Rudy Ortiz Martinez was killed during planned maintenance work at Escondida in Chile.
+Sadly, we have suffered two more fatalities in the last few months.

+In August this year, Daniel Springer died following an incident at the Goonyella Riverside mine in Queensland and, one week ago, a contractor at our Permian Basin operation in West Texas died at work.

-I offer my sincere condolences to the family, friends and colleagues of Rudy and Daniel.
+I offer my sincere condolences to the family, friends and colleagues of these three men.

-While our total recordable injury frequency decreased this year, it's not enough.
-Since these tragedies, we have renewed our efforts to protect the health and safety of everyone who works at BHP.
+And while our total recordable injury frequency decreased this year, it's not enough.
+These tragedies demonstrate that we must redouble our efforts to protect the health and safety of everyone who works at BHP.
+Nothing is more important.
 Andrew will share more about this in a moment.